-Due: Fri December 16, 2011
+Due: 5pm Fri January 11, 2013

 Note: all assignments for this course are to be handed in to the Gatsby Unit, not to the CS department.
-Assignments are due at the beginning of the lecture or tutorial on the due date.
-Late assignments (included those handed in later on the due day) will be penalised.
-If you are unable to attend, you may hand in your assignment to either lecturer or TA prior to the due time, or to Barry Fong in the Alexandra House 4th floor reception.
+Please hand your completed assignment to Barry Fong in the Alexandra House 4th floor reception, or to an instuctor to TA.
 Do not leave them with anyone else.